alanmacdoug/astrowind/src/data/post/dmarc-policy-progression.md

 **Stage three: `p=quarantine` at 100%.** A full dry run of rejection.
 Reports confirm total legitimate passage.
 Stay here until the reports are boring: the same senders, passing, week after week.

 **Stage four: `p=reject`.** The spoofers are now being dropped entirely.
 Keep the reports flowing.
-The work is not over, it is ongoing, because new tools get connected, senders drift, and the record needs re-reading whenever the infrastructure changes.
+The work is not over, it is ongoing, because new tools get connected and senders drift, and the record needs re-reading whenever the infrastructure changes.

 Total elapsed time for a moderately complex domain: six to twelve weeks.
 Faster is possible.
 Faster is also where the burned invoices come from.